 Using Recent Electronic Music and the Digital Music Software Platform to Understand Hybrid Music Combinations

-Or, How to Understand Music as "Remix" With or Without "Cut 'n' Paste", Samples, or Covers
+Or, How to Understand Music as "Remix" Without "Cut 'n' Paste", Samples, or Covers

 This week we continue from our investigations from last week to work out fuller descriptions of contemporary music forms with the main concepts we have developed in the seminar.

 Review the concepts in weeks 3-4 and my introductory material below for ways to understand and describe the intertextual/intermedial and dialogic foundations for making new music.